 Cat’s Found Somewhere Better

 Cats routinely find new places to sleep, so if yours has abandoned your bed, it’s likely found somewhere better.
-Luckily, this means it’s nothing you’ve done – your cat simply gets a better night’s sleep elsewhere.
+Luckily, this means it’s nothing you’ve done – your cat gets a better night’s sleep elsewhere.
 Eventually, your cat might return to your bed, but not until it’s over its new sleeping spot.

 Do Cats Get Less Affectionate with Age?